SAP-archive/cloud-sdk-android-multiuser/README.md

 # SAP Cloud Platform SDK for Android Multi-User Sample

 ## Description

-This application demonstrates a multi-user scenario on a with a shared pool of devices.
+This application demonstrates a scenario where multiple users share a pool of devices.
 The user can access and modify their data offline, where their changes are stored locally.
-These changes are synced to the backend when the user logs out, allowing the next user to use the device.
-The application minimizes the risks of conflicts when merging the uploaded data since users have different subsets of data they are responsible for.
+These changes are synced to the backend when the user logs out, changes country, or use the sync button, allowing the user to use another device the next time they open the app.
+The application minimizes the risks of conflicts when merging the uploaded data since users usually have different subsets of data they are responsible for.

 An example use of this scenario is a call center where employees pick up a mobile device from a pool of available devices when they arrive at work each morning.
 Each employee is responsible for updating customer information from their assigned country, and they can only see and modify customers from their country.
 The sample application allows different employees to use the same device to access their assigned customer data.
 In other words, the application displays the appropriate information based on the current user regardless of which device they use.
-The next time they start a shift, they will likely have a different device, but will have the latest data changes after a download operation occurs.
+The next time they start a shift, they will likely have a different device, but they will have the latest data changes after a download operation occurs.

 Another feature to note is that while the employees each have their own specific customer data, they can also have access to shared data (product data) that is common among all users.
 This is referred to as the **shared store**.